OntimizeWeb/docs/_o_components/35-o-table-export.component.md

 The exportation process is performed as follows:

-- Firstly, the table collects all the required information to perform the exportation, the table data, column names, column types... using the <a href="https://github.com/OntimizeWeb/ontimize-web-ngx/blob/8.x.x/projects/ontimize-web-ngx/src/lib/services/ontimize-export-data-provider.service.ts" target="_blank">OntimizeExportDataProviderService</a> service provider, this provider can replace using <a href="/docs/guide/service#extending-ontimize-web-services" target="_blank">O_EXPORT_DATA.
+- Firstly, the table collects all the required information to perform the exportation, the table data, column names, column types... using the <a href="https://github.com/OntimizeWeb/ontimize-web-ngx/blob/8.x.x/projects/ontimize-web-ngx/src/lib/services/ontimize-export-data-provider.service.ts" target="_blank">OntimizeExportDataProviderService</a> service provider.

 - Then it sends this information to the server in order to generate the file that will contain the exported data.

 The rest interface used for this must be like the following by default: